 What We Like

 Anybody who has carried an infant carrier knows how uncomfortable they can be.
 With this seat’s handle design, carrying will be much more comfortable.

 Easy to Install

-Parents also like how easy this seat is to install.
-The belt lock-off system not only ensures a secure fit, but it makes your job as easy as possible.
-All you need to do to is to feed the seat belt through and use the belt lock-off.
+We also like how easy this seat is to install.
+The belt lock-off system ensures a secure fit and makes your job as easy as possible.
+You only need to feed the seat belt through and use the belt lock-off.

 Machine-washable fabric should be a must on any parent’s list when looking at a car seat.
 Having a quick and easy way to clean the seat is an ultimate convenience, especially with newborns.

 We like this seat because it has multiple recline positions to choose from.
 You can find the best position for your baby and adjust it as they grow.
 Generally, newborns will need to be as reclined as possible, but it’s nice to have the option to adjust when necessary.

 What We Don't Like